 app-01 might watch for new values on key

 /kv/nodes/app-01/deployment/new.
-When new value appears for this key, Consul Agent can run defined script.
+When new value appears for given key, Consul Agent runs defined script.
 Another way is to send event using

 High level overview of proposed solution:

 The missing parts are failure handling and deployment logs forwarding to Scheduler but I didn’t have time to think about it.
 For sure there are couple of ways to do this but within few hours I really had to focus on the core problems.
 Consul with Consul Template out-of-the-box solved many requirements for service discovering, health checking, load balancer config updates and so on.
 It’s also worth to mention that Consul KV feature was used to store information about application version that is currently running on VM so we would never have to worry about what versions are running where.

 Consul is great software and I always enjoy working with it.
 During the hackathon I had a lot of fun, especially when Consul out-of-the-box solved few challenges and I could focus on other problems.
 Naturally, it’s not a production ready solution but merely the very first POC but I hope that some of the presented approaches could be useful.
 Consul offers many more features than battle tested Apache Zookeeper so service orchestration and discovery is much easier now, allowing us to focus on other architectural challenges.